gagigante/EColeta-NLW1/README.md

 ## 💻 Project

-Ecoleta is a marketplace to help people find places to waste collection points efficiently.
+Ecoleta is a marketplace to help people to find garbage collection points efficiently.

 ## :runner: How to run